Skip to content

 telecaster style diy guitar kit with quilted maple body and hardware components displayed on a wooden workbench

-✔ Solo TCK-10-SD DIY Electric Guitar Kit
+✔ Solo TCK-10-SD DIY

 (Ash Burl Top — Solderless Electronics)

-If you want a DIY kit with eye-popping style right out of the box,
+If you want a Tele-style kit with

 Why It’s Great: